 What We Do

-Operating from 6 clinical sites and one central hub ensures access to CHoC is maximised throughout the Out of Hours period, 68% of the total week.
+Operating from 14 clinical sites and one central hub ensures access to CHoC is maximised throughout the Out of Hours period, 68% of the total week.
 CHoC also operate day time services to support the Cumbrian health economy and ensure that patients have appropriate access to high quality services.
+CHoC also hold the contract for the Glenridding Health Centre, a rural GP practice situated in the Lake District.

 If you require medical attention when your GP’s practice is closed, we are here to help.